First call creates the note "cron-jobs-prod". Every call after appends a line.

 Fresh Jots for developers

-• claude-code — sublimate AI coding sessions via a slash command
+• claude-code — sublimate AI coding sessions via a slash command at the end of each run

 • cron-jobs-prod — hourly cron one-liner with the result